jan3dev/aqua-test-scripts/full_regression_tests/send_flow__full_regression_test.md

 - [ ] LNURL
     - [ ] Scan LNURLp with fixed amount, should resolve amount in Send Amount field and should be uneditable
-    - [ ] Scan LNURLp with min/max amounts, should override boltz min/max in Send Amount Screen with LNURLp min/max
+    - [ ] Scan LNURLp with min/max amounts, should override boltz min/max in Send Amount Screen with LNURLp min/max IF higher than boltz min and/or lower than boltz max

 The above are general address validation steps for the QR scanner on any screen.
 Below are steps to validate scanning QRs on asset specific screens